mastrojs/mastrojs.github.io/data/guide/css.md

   - [@scope rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@scope) instead of CSS Modules
   - [Container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries): like media query but asks a container element's size
   - [:has() pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:has), which is a sort of parent selector
 - There are many methodologies to structure your CSS (like BEM or rscss), and tools to generate CSS (ranging from the relatively simple like SCSS or CSS modules, to the complex like Tailwind).
-However, for a convincing argument in favour of simply sticking to global CSS and element selectors, I highly recommend [Heydon Pickering's article](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/).
+And while you can [colocate CSS files with compontents in Mastro](/guide/bundling-assets-caching/#bundling-css), for a convincing argument in favour of simply sticking to global CSS with element selectors, I highly recommend [Heydon Pickering's article on styling HTML elements](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/).

 And once you're ready to ponder the nature of the medium web: